jiang-zhexin/typebox/README.md

 For example, 1.10.x provides TypeScript types for sing-box 1.10.x.

-However, the 'x' is independent of the sing-box version and is used for revisions of this project itself.
+However, the "x" is independent of the sing-box version and is used for revisions of this project itself.

 ## Standard
 Here are the differences from the sing-box acceptable configuration.